 What frequencies do police scanners use?

-Police scanners use a number of frequencies.
+Police scanners use several frequencies.
 A common way to find the frequencies is by using a local directory.
 Here are some common frequencies:

 - 46: This is the inter-department emergency frequency for communications by both, the local and the state police forces.